aws-samples/Load-testing-your-workload-running-on-Amazon-EKS-with-Locust/README.md

 ## Groundwork

-For our journey, we need two EKS Clusters-locust cluster is for load generator, the other is for target of workload.
+For our journey, we need two EKS Clusters - a locust cluster for load generator and another for running a workload to be tested.
 You can setup using below groundwork guide.

 ### Prerequisites